All Products

 Important

-For stability reasons, SAE instances with an instance type of 0.5 cores or less cannot be connected or scanned.
+SAE instances with an instance type of 0.5 cores or less cannot be connected or scanned due to stability constraints.

 Supported security features

-Security Center provides the following security features for serverless assets.
+Security Center provides three security capabilities for serverless assets:

-• Threat detection: Detects and handles common security threats in serverless assets, such as back door (WebShell) files, suspicious network connections, and abnormal process behaviors.
-For more information about supported checks, see Overview of CWPP (cloud workload) security alerts.
+• Threat detection: Detects web shell (back door) files, suspicious network connections, and abnormal process behaviors.
+For the full list of supported checks, see Overview of CWPP (cloud workload) security alerts.

 image.png

-Security Center classifies connected serverless assets into different instance types based on the container runtime status.
-The supported security features vary by instance type.
+Security Center classifies connected serverless assets by container runtime status.
+Supported features vary by instance type:

 Billing